 TEAMS THAT RAID TOGETHER, SLAY TOGETHER: SPOTLIGHT ON WOW

 With nearly 100 million players worldwide, World of Warcraft (Wow) is sort of the OG MMORPG (Massively Multiplayer Online Role-Playing Game).
 Since its release in 2004, it’s been unseated as the world’s most popular game many times over, but is perhaps the most-studied digital game from a standpoint of team effectiveness.

-A study from Missouri University of Science and Technology found that WoW gamers who were successful working as a team in “raids” had qualities that psychological studies have shown to translate to success on virtual workplace teams.
-“The more achievements you have in game, the more technology savvy you are in real life.
+A study from Missouri University of Science and Technology found that WoW gamers who were successful working as a team in “raids” had qualities that psychological studies have shown are correlated with success on virtual workplace teams.
+“The more achievements you have in-game, the more technology savvy you are in real life.
 And that’s a good thing, especially in virtual communication teams and workplaces,” researchers explained.

 Managers, here’s how you can make it happen

-Primed for a virtual game night with your team?
+Primed for some collaborative video gaming with your team?
 It can be hard to know where to start, but we asked our guest expert in all things game-related, Matt Parker, to break it down for you.

 Keep in mind the personalities and level of enthusiasm of your participants.
 Parker says, “Different people like different types of games.
-Not everyone is going to want to dig into a super challenging game system, and others will welcome that challenge.
-So you should choose the kind of experience that appeals most to your team members.”
+Not everyone is going to want to dig into a super challenging system, and others will welcome that challenge.
+So you should choose the kind of experience that appeals most to your group of players.”